karanvidhan/WalmartAssesment/README.md

 Click on the "Run" button in Android Studio to build and run the app.

 ## Improvement Areas

+App is showing the image only when App is getting the "Media_type" as "Image" otherwise App will show as webview for Image part

+Image or Webview will not show offline, only content will appear.
+Offline image part is not completed yet

 Caching is not properly implemented due to shortage of time